VALAWAI/docs/docs/tutorials/mov.md

 At the end you must have the docker image **valawai/mov:Z.Y.Z** where **X.Y.Z** will be the version of the MOV.
-If you want to have the image with another tag for example **latest** you must call the script with this tag as parameter, for example:
+If you want to have the image with another tag for example **latest** you must call the script with this tag as a parameter, for example:

 ```
 ./buildDockerImages.sh latest